 Other hurdles are also essential to watch out for.
 If you incorporate in Nevada, do business in California, and don't meet the CFTB requirements, you may be subject to fines.
 You may also be barred from suing to enforce contracts or collect money you're owed.

 Schedule Your Reno Business Law Consultation Today

 Raymond E. Areshenko is an experienced business attorney who's worked extensively in Nevada and California.
 He is intimately familiar with the corporate laws of both states and can help you navigate the thicket of regulations that can be daunting for an entrepreneur.
 He can help you decide if incorporating in Nevada is the right move for your future.

-Mr. Areshenko serves Reno and Sparks, Nevada, as well as Sacramento and Newport Beach, California.
+Mr. Areshenko serves Reno and Sparks, Nevada, as well as the Sacramento areas of California.
 Call (775) 300-7594 today to set up a consultation.